 The gifts on this page are special.
 They are gifts to the people who will receive them, but also serve the greater good of making the world a better place.
 Before giving a charitable gift, think about the recipient.
 What do they do?
 What is important to them?
-A teacher might like a donation to an education charity, while a businessman might appreciate a gift of a microloan to an aspiring businessman in a developing nation.
+A teacher might like a donation to an education charity, while a businessman might appreciate a gift of a microloan for an aspiring business in a developing nation.
 The mother of a sick child might appreciate a donation to a charity fighting that illness.
 Here are some ideas to kick-start your charitable giving.
-This list will be updated as I find more unique, thoughtful gifts.
-Some gifts appear in more than one category.
+The list will be updated as I find more unique, thoughtful gifts, so please check back.

 These are NOT your mother’s underwear.
 They are bold, graphic and anything but boring.
 These men’s and women’s undies are available in a variety of styles, including bikinis, boy shorts and thongs, and each pair is inspired by a social or environmental cause.
 They are made of organic cotton, shipped in a compostable envelope, and 10% of every sale goes to Pact’s non-profit partners. (aff)

 Heart of Haiti is a collection of art, housewares and accessories handmade by Haitian artisans that was launched after the earthquake in January 2010.
 They receive 22% of the retail price for each item, and many items are made of recycled materials, including oil drums, newspaper and more.
 Haiti may no longer be in the headlines, but its people still need help.
 Give gifts from this collection and give back to Haiti.